Kidsan/hue-api/README.md

-# Basic Api
+# BaHuesic Api

-This is just a basic nodejs REST API that can be used as a template for future applications.
+This is a basic nodejs REST API that can be used to control the philips hue bridge.
 This API uses the express framework to handle requests.

 ## Getting Started